 This kind of long-lasting promise to serving communities far and wide is at the root of the company's mission statement—and it's what drives, Johnson & Johnson Chairman and CEO, each and every day.

-Gorsky just embarked on a trip to the country, where he met with everyone from strategic partners dedicated to tackling rising rates of cancer to young healthcare leaders of tomorrow focused on new ways to address HIV in the region.
+Gorsky recently embarked on a trip to the country, where he met with everyone from strategic partners dedicated to tackling rising rates of cancer to young healthcare leaders of tomorrow focused on new ways to address HIV in the region.

 On the heels of his trip, we took the opportunity to sit down with Gorsky to hear more about the innovative work Johnson & Johnson is doing in South Africa—and what he thinks the next 90 years will look like.